BethanyG/python-lab/labs/lab1.md

     turtle.right(180)
 ```

+*Now*, whenever I want to draw a house, I can just type `house()`.

-Write a function that draws a square.
+Okay, it's your turn.
+Please write a function that draws a square:
 ```python
 def square():
     # YOUR CODE GOES HERE